1) Schedule a Time to Meet

 6) Plan Your Prints

-This will help to let me know if you'd like more horizontal or vertically oriented photos that you wish to print and frame around your home.
+This will help to let me know if you'd like more horizontal or vertically oriented photos that you wish to print and frame around your home or with your invitations/stationary.
 The more you prepare for your prints, the more exciting it will be to see them come to life on your walls in less than 3 weeks from the shoot date!
-It will happen quickly and you don't want to hide these gorgeous photos on a USB Drive or hard drive without getting displayed.
+It will happen quickly and you don't want to hide these gorgeous photos on a digital downloaded folder without getting displayed.

 7) Plan Your Route